Semantics - CST Visitor

 const BaseSQLVisitor = parserInstance.getBaseCstVisitorConstructor();

-// This BaseVisitor include default visit methods that simply traverse the CST.
+// This BaseVisitor includes default visit methods that simply traverse the CST.

 const BaseSQLVisitorWithDefaults =